Vegeta: Reception

-Vegeta has generally received praise from various reviewers of manga, anime, and other media.
-Theron Martin from Anime News Network noted Vegeta's pride as being partially responsible for the success of the series.
+There was also commentary about Vegeta's betrayal in the final arc of Dragon Ball Z. Theron Martin from Anime News Network noted Vegeta's pride as being partially responsible for the success of the series.
 His fight against Goku during the final story arc was also commented to be very entertaining, despite its length as well as Goku and Vegeta's fighting styles, which Martin considered to have become stale.
-In another review, Theron noted Vegeta's overcoming his pride to help defeat Cell as the best scene from the fight against said antagonist due to how it creates the climax of the scene.
 Todd Douglass Jr. from DVD Talk commented on Vegeta's skills and anger, noting them to be a good combination for any fight even though it is a one-sided battle due to how powerful he is.
 Douglass called his reveal as a villain during the appearance of Babidi, "the real meat" of the story.
-Carlos Ross from Them Anime Reviews found Vegeta and Bulma's relationship to have too much comic potential and comments that such characterization was lost.
+Both Goku and Vegeta were criticized for being too overpowered in Super to the point they steal the series' spotlight to the supporting cast while their strategies either lack complexity or create a plothole such as the time limit to the fusion Vegetto.